yaikobzeray/dev-journal/activity_log.md

 Used Intersection Observer API for lazy-loading images.
 Native browser API — no library needed.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [FASTAPI] Monday, 26 February 2024 — Entry 2

+Built a FastAPI endpoint with Pydantic v2 schema validation.
+The automatic OpenAPI docs at /docs are incredibly useful.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*